peecky/clear_trash/README.md

 clear\_trash
 ===========
 Automatically delete old files in the Trash folder, based on the added time of each file into the Trash.
-This programe is designed for Mac OS (more specifically for the Mountain Lion ~ Yosemite), but you can use it for other OS if you modify some settings, like the path of Trash folder.
+This programe is designed for Mac OS (more specifically for the Mountain Lion ~ El Capitan), but you can use it for other OS if you modify some settings, like the path of Trash folder.
+(If you use macOS Sierra (version 10.12) or higher, you'd better use built in functionality instead of using this program.)

 How it works
 ------------